Why Your Bathroom Windows Need Tempered Glass

 Do Bathroom Windows Need Tempered Glass?

-Window safety requirements have gotten complicated with all the location-based rules, glass types, and code variations flying around.
-As someone who has installed windows throughout every area of homes, I learned everything there is to know about tempered glass requirements.
+Window safety requirements have changed quite a bit thanks to the location-based rules, glass types, and code variations flying around.
+As someone who has installed windows throughout every area of homes, I spent real time learning the ins and outs of tempered glass requirements.
 Today, I will share it all with you.

 The Short Answer

-Probably should have led with this section, honestly—yes, most bathroom windows require tempered or safety glass, but specific requirements depend on location.
+Probably should have led in this case, candidly—yes, most bathroom windows require tempered or safety glass, but specific requirements depend on location.

 Code Requirements